LibraryCarpentry/lc-python-intro/episodes/08-pandas.md

 df.head()
 ```

-### Use `tail()` to look at the end of the dataframe
+### Use `tail()` to look at the end of the DataFrame

-We've seen how to look at the first rows in your dataframe using `.head()`.
+We've seen how to look at the first rows in your DataFrame using `.head()`.
 You can use `.tail()` to look at the final rows.
 You can also pass the number of rows you'd like to view as an argument for `.head()` and `.tail()` in case the the default of five rows doesn't work for you.

 ```python
 df.tail(10)
 ```

-### Slicing a dataframe
+### Slicing a DataFrame

-We can use the same slicing syntax that we used for strings and lists to look at a specific range of rows in a dataframe.
+We can use the same slicing syntax that we used for strings and lists to look at a specific range of rows in a DataFrame.

 ```python
 df[50:60] #look at rows 50 to 59
 ```

 ### Look at specific columns
-To work specifically with one column of a dataframe we can use a similar syntax, but refer to the name the column of interest.
+To work specifically with one column of a DataFrame we can use a similar syntax, but refer to the name the column of interest.

 ```python
 df['year'] #look at the year column